NFL notebook: Panthers tight end Olsen re-fractures foot

 —The Jacksonville Jaguars activated defensive end Dante Fowler Jr. from the suspended list, releasing defensive tackle Michael Bennett in a corresponding move.

-Fowler was suspended one game for violating the league’s personal-conduct policy, presumably for his role in a parking lot altercation in July of 2017.
+Fowler was suspended one game for violating the league’s personal-conduct policy, presumably for his role in a parking lot altercation in July 2017.

 Fowler, 24, went third overall in the 2015 draft and missed his entire rookie season with a knee injury, but he has tallied 12.0 sacks over the last two seasons as a situational pass rusher, including 8.0 sacks on just 464 defensive snaps in 2017.